memelang-net/memesql5/memelang.md

 ### Variables

-R-relations or A-values may be certain variable symbols.
-Variables *cannot* be wrapped in quotes.
+R-relations and A-values may be certain variable symbols.
+Variables *cannot* be inside quotes.

 * `@` Last matching A‑value
 * `%` Last matching R‑relation